 So, all food for thought.
 Do a little refi-research and some robust comparison and then you could be on your way to paying off your home sooner.

-Switch your home loan to Bank of Melbourne and you could get $4K cashback^.
+Switch your home loan to Bank of Melbourne and see how much you could save.

 Refinancing your home loan has the potential to make you some hefty savings, it’s important to weigh up the costs involved.